The Best Way to Buy, Store, and Use Fresh Cherries, According to an Expert

-How To Store
+How to Store Fresh Cherries

+If you plan on keeping your cherries in the refrigerator for a more extended amount of time, only wash them with cold water just before you plan on eating or cooking with them.
 Cherries can also be frozen.
 Pit them if you wish, or keep them whole with stems intact.
 Spread them in a single layer on a baking sheet, freeze until firm, and then place in a bag or container.